Guests from the Great River, 2020

 ABOUT THE ARTWORK

-Tony A. (naschio) Johnson and Adam McIsaac worked as an artist team to create Guests from the Great River for the new Burke Museum of Natural History and Culture (2020) in Seattle.
+Tony A. (naschio) Johnson (Chinook) and Adam McIsaac worked as an artist team to create Guests from the Great River for the new Burke Museum of Natural History and Culture (2020) in Seattle.
 The eleven large, cast bronze paddles represent the arrival of a Chinookan canoe carrying cultural heroes of that region and their knowledge.
 The canoe paddles are lifted upright in a traditional form of peaceful greeting and respect to the museum and its guests.
 They are carved in a variety of Chinook styles and sizes.
 Each day, the paddles' shadows take one stroke across the entry plaza of the museum, forever in motion.

 This artwork was acquired for the State Art Collection in partnership with University of Washington.